|

 Attendance |

-Class attendance is expected each week, and roll will be taken.
+Attendance is expected each week, and roll will be taken.
 Attendance accounts for 5% of your grade.
-You should arrive on time (or early) and remain until the end of class.
-Habitual tardiness or more than one absence will lower your attendance grade.
+Please arrive on time; habitual tardiness or more than one absence will lower your attendance grade.

 Sometimes missing class is unavoidable.
 Students who must